Diederik Boomsma: Early life and career

 Boomsma was born in Leiderdorp in 1978 and grew up in Leiden.
-He attended Stedelijk Gymnasium Leiden before studying abroad in Spain and then a completing a bachelor's degree in Environmental Sciences at Durham University in the United Kingdom and later an MSc in Ecology and Conservation University College London.
-He returned to the Netherlands where he began PhD studies in philosophy at Leiden University and worked as a part-time lecturer.
+He attended the Stedelijk Gymnasium Leiden before spending a period studying in Spain.
+He subsequently earned a BSc degree in Environmental Sciences from Durham University in the United Kingdom and an MSc in Ecology and Conservation from University College London.
+After returning to the Netherlands, he conducted doctoral research at Leiden University, where he also taught part‑time.
+In 2012, he obtained a PhD degree in Philosophy from the same institution.
 He then worked in the publishing sector, including helping to translate works of the Spanish philosopher José Ortega y Gasset into Dutch.
 Later he branched into journalism and commentating and worked as an editor at Opinio Media BV.
 From 2000 to 2005, he was a member of the supervisory board of the Edmund Burke Foundation.
 He became friends with Thierry Baudet during his time at Leiden and along with British philosopher Roger Scruton helped Baudet to edit his dissertation "The Attack on the Nation State."